By Shaylynn Hayes and Dr. Jennifer Jo Brout

 While misophonia can be hard to deal with, it’s very important that parents remember that while their child is struggling, this does not mean that they cannot enjoy activities.
 By working around misophonia, children can learn to cope and adapt to the world around them.

-Dr. Brout will be hosting a webinar, “Parenting Your Misophonia Child or Teenager” May 21st, 2019 at 7:30PM EST (also available online for 1 week after for those who can’t make time) via Zoom.
+Dr. Brout will be hosting a webinar, “Parenting Your Misophonia Child or Teenager” July 30th, 2019 at 7:30PM EST and 7:30PM PST, via Zoom.
 For price and more information click here.

 Shaylynn Hayes is a 23 year old writer, advocate, graphic/webdesigner, and student.
 She is the Editor-In-Chief of Misophonia International and Author of Full of Sound and Fury: Suffering With Misophonia.
 She is also the founder of www.lovenotstigma.com – an advocacy project that aims to share mental health stories, lift up advocates, and create a world that promotes love instead of stigma.
 Misophonia has created trials and tribulations, but it’s also changed her life in good ways.
 It is due to Misophonia that she ended up switching schools, but it is also the reason she has been able to focus her voice and try to help others that struggle with the disorder.
 Alongside Dr. Jennifer Brout, Shaylynn runs the Newssite and adovacy site, www.MisophoniaInternational.com.
 The site focuses on Research, Coping, and Awareness for the disorder.
 Shaylynn has also been actively involved in the International Misophonia Research Network, founded by Dr. Jennifer Brout.
 What used to be a life-ruining disorder has become an interesting and defining adventure that has proven that the things that are “ruining our life” may very well be creating a new, interesting life in the place of the old.